-Weighs only about 6 pounds.
+Weighs only 7 pounds.
 Jack works well.
 Well made for the price.
 Holds its position after you set it.
-Rated to hold up to 30 tons.
+Rated to hold up to 2 tons.
+Very easy to set up and use.
+Compact enough to fit in the trunk of a vehicle.

 Like other bottle jacks, this model does not lift very far.